2026 Annual Meeting Agenda

 As cancer incidence continues to rise, health systems face increasing pressure to deliver timely, coordinated, and patient-centered care.
 This session explores how UVA Health responded by launching a comprehensive oncology service line optimization initiative anchored in the Time-to-Treat (TTT) framework—a data-driven approach to measuring and improving the interval from referral to first treatment.
 Confronted with a 52% increase in new patient volume, a 67% increase in total clinic visit volume, and 34% growth in total infusion volume over the past five years.
 In response, UVA implemented targeted strategies including a nurse navigation redesign, same-day access clinics, infusion throughput improvements using Lean principles, and real-time analytics to drive operational accountability.
 Attendees will leave with practical, replicable strategies for improving timeliness, enhancing the patient experience, and using data and multidisciplinary collaboration to support service line transformation in complex care environments.

-John Cherrix, Director Cancer Service Line Business Operations, UVA Health
+Josh Cherrix, Director Cancer Service Line Business Operations, UVA Health

 Catherine Terrell, Director Clinical Operations Cancer Service Line, UVA Health